tinyvision-ai-inc/pico-ice/Docs/using_apio.md

 ---
-title: Use APIO
+title: Using APIO
 layout: default
 nav_order: 3
 parent: pico-ice
 ---

-# Use APIO
+# Using APIO

 The [APIO](https://github.com/FPGAwars/apio) project is a command line tool to fetch and use the [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build) FPGA toolchain based